-Since its formation over 20 years ago in 1991, Zenith International Ltd has always sought to conduct its business to the highest standards of professionalism, service and ethics.
+Since its formation nearly 26 years ago in 1991, Zenith Global Ltd has always sought to conduct its business to the highest standards of professionalism, service and ethics.

-With 2014 group sales of £4 million and a team of some 60 staff, the company has become well established in providing specialist services to the food and drink industries worldwide, but remains a very modest enterprise by most measures.
+With 2016 group sales of £4 million and a team of some 60 staff, the company has become well established in providing specialist services to the food and drink industries worldwide, but remains a very modest enterprise by most measures.